 Residents and visitors can expect to see and smell some smoke each day during burning operations.
 For more information on smoke and public health, please visit: wasmoke.blogspot.com

 Training participants are from the Washington Department of Natural Resources, USDA Forest Service, Bureau of Land Management, Roslyn Fire Department, Kittitas County Fire District 1, National Park Service, and the British Columbia Wildfire Service.
-The training is hosted by the Washington Prescribed Fire Council, The Nature Conservancy, USDA Forest Service, Washington Department of Natural Resources, Washington Department of Fish & Wildlife and the Fire Learning Network.
+The training is hosted by the Washington Prescribed Fire Council, the Washington Resource Conservation & Development Council, The Nature Conservancy, USDA Forest Service, Washington Department of Natural Resources, Washington Department of Fish & Wildlife and the Fire Learning Network.